ronald-yu/gpt-amc-eval/README.md

 The AMC exams offer the option to abstain from answering.
 It rewards 6 points for a correct answer and 1.5 points for an abstained answer, so abstaining has better expected value than complete random guessing.
 We prompt the model to always make its best guess when possible, but you can also prompt it to abstain more often.
 We follow the same scoring convention as AMC.

 We run rigorous baselines on the AMC exams using OpenAI's `gpt-3.5-turbo` API from January 14-15, 2024.
 We do not present results to GPT-4 due to cost, but feel free to generate them yourself.
 We solve the exams once with 0-temperature sampling and run 100 trials with 0.7-temperature sampling.
 We also calculate results for majority-vote based ensemble voting (if there is a tie, we randomly choose one of the tied answers).
-We can group our trials into either one large ensemble or 10 groups of 10 ensembles.
+We can group our trials into either one large ensemble of 100 or 10 groups of 10 ensembles.

 ### Results